 If you’re looking for a new laptop, you might see the word ‘Chromebook’ pop up every now and then.
 We’ve found that most people want a laptop that lets you shop online, stream, work and game, but they don’t know that the mighty Chromebook can tick those boxes.
 In this guide we’ll take you through all the pros of having a Chromebook and everything they’re good for, so you can decide if one is right for you.

 Chromebooks are fast, simple and secure laptops.
 The reason they’re slightly different is because they run on Chrome OS (Google’s very own operating system), whereas others use Windows or Mac.
 The rest of the hardware that powers Chromebooks comes from some of the best brands, like Samsung, HP, Acer, Asus and Lenovo – and Google have a few of their own too.
-They all come with Google Play Store to download all kinds of apps.
-Take your pick from YouTube, Microsoft Office, Spotify and many others.
+You’ll have easy access to your favourite apps too, using the Google Play Store or via the web.
+That puts all your docs, movies, music, books and games in one place.
 And when it comes to saving files, instead of blocking up the hard drive, you can store everything online in the Cloud.
 Simple.

 Because the Chrome operating system boots up in seconds, it’ll always be ready when you are.
 So, you’ll be first in line for pre-sale event tickets or to shop the online sales.
 Or, when you’re trying to meet a deadline, the built-in Google Assistant helps you multitask by answering any questions as you type out an essay.
 Plus, the Everything Button finds your files quickly.

 * An Internet connection is required to enable the Google Assistant.